qiskit-community/qiskit-experiments/docs/howtos/runtime_sessions.rst

 Solution
 --------

-There are two pathways currently supported:
+Use the :class:`~qiskit_ibm_provider.IBMBackend` object in ``qiskit-ibm-provider``, which supports sessions.

-1. Use the :class:`~qiskit_ibm_provider.IBMBackend` object in ``qiskit-ibm-provider``, which supports sessions.
+In this example, we will set the ``max_circuits`` property to an artificially low value so that the experiment will be split into multiple jobs that run sequentially in a single session.
+When running real experiments with a large number of circuits that can't fit in a single job, it may be helpful to follow this usage pattern:

 .. jupyter-input::